ole1986/vscode-arma-dev/README.md

 BE AWARE: Some code need to be reloaded differently, some are blocked from being reloaded (E.g. the use of `compileFinal`)

-Also, to enable the use of folders inside the addons directory it is requires to execute the game with `-filePatching` startup parameter.
+Also, to enable the use of folders inside the addons directory it is required to execute the game with `-filePatching` [startup parameter](https://community.bistudio.com/wiki/Arma_3_Startup_Parameters).
-When running the command `Arma 3: Run (with logging)` the extension is taking care of this parameter.
+When running the command `Arma 3: Run` this extension is taking care of all parameters.

 ## Post Processing